celer-pkg/celer/docs/en-US/advance_generate_cmake_config.md

 ```

 > **Note:**
-> &emsp;&emsp;Note that different components may have different dependencies, so we need to define them in the `dependencies` field.
+> Note that different components may have different dependencies, Celer supports defining the dependency relation for them in the `dependencies` field.

 After compiling and installing, you can see the generated cmake config files as follows: